 Where to Go

 Amongst birders, there is a phenomenon called the “Spark Bird.”
-This is the bird that started it all, and really peaks a person’s interest in birds, and in birding.
+This is the bird that started it all, and really piques a person’s interest in birds, and in birding.
 For Belize, the Spark Bird is the Red-footed Booby, whose nesting grounds on Half Moon Caye were made the very first protected area in Belize in 1928.
 Today, more than 25% of the country has some type of protected status.
 These protected areas make for fantastic birding.
 While you can see great birds just about anywhere, here are a few hotspots.

-- Crooked Tree Wildlife Sanctuary is a haven for water birds, especially in the winter months.
-Managed by the Belize Audubon Society, it is 16,400 acres of wetland, trails and birds as far as the eye can see.
+- Crooked Tree Wildlife Sanctuary is a haven for waterbirds, especially in the winter months.
+Managed by the Belize Audubon Society, it is 16,400 acres of wetland, trails, and birds as far as the eye can see.

 - Cockscomb Basin Wildlife Sanctuary is the world’s first jaguar reserve.
 When you protect the apex predator, you protect everything else in the ecosystem.
-This protected area is 128,000 acres dotted with waterfalls, hiking trails and rugged peaks.
+This protected area is 128,000 acres dotted with waterfalls, hiking trails, and rugged peaks.

 - Mountain Pine Ridge Forest Reserve is on the western side of the Maya Mountains and is at a higher elevation than most of the country.
 This makes for some unique habitats and interesting birds.
 The remote nature of this area means that it is frequented less by humans, though there is active logging in some places.

 - Ambergris Caye is the largest of Belize’s hundreds of islands.
-This is a great place to see resident water and shore birds, along with a myriad of migrating birds that pass through each spring and fall.
+This is a great place to see resident water and shorebirds, along with a myriad of migrating birds that pass through each spring and fall.
 The many resorts and restaurants here make it a great vacation spot.

 - Half Moon Caye Natural Monument- Located on Lighthouse Atoll, the island has a nesting colony of Red-Footed Boobies.
 The Great Blue Hole is also in the atoll, and diving trips there include a stop on the island.
 Watch for pelagic species or migrating birds during fall and spring.

 - The Belize Zoo- No, the birds on exhibit don’t count.
 But for many of them, it may be your only shot to see them in person, especially the two stunning Harpy Eagles.
-The grounds of the zoo are teaming with wild birds due to the natural landscaping and native plants.
+The grounds of the zoo are teeming with wild birds due to the natural landscaping and native plants.

 - Mayflower Bocawina National Park- Two words.
 Scarlet Macaws!
 In the winter and spring months, these flying rainbows leave their nesting grounds deep in the Chiquibul Forest and fly across the mountain range to feast on fruiting trees in the area.

-- San Ignacio Town- The many eco resorts in the area are fantastic birding spots.
+- San Ignacio Town- The many eco-resorts in the area are fantastic birding spots.
 Many have hiking trails on their property and birding guides on staff.